spectral-compute/scale-docs/docs/manual/differences.md

 device.

 When compiling _non-CUDA_ translation units, you can include `<cuda_fp16.h>` and use the `__half` math APIs in host code.

-NVIDIA's CUDA implementation converts the `__half` to 32-bit `float`, does the calculation, and converts back.
+When you do this, NVIDIA's CUDA implementation converts the `__half` to 32-bit `float`, does the calculation, and converts back.

-SCALE only allows these functions to be used when the host compiler supports compiling fp16 code directly (via the `_Float16` type).
-Current versions of both gcc and clang both support this.
+SCALE only allows these functions to be used on the host when the host compiler supports compiling fp16 code directly (via the `_Float16` type).
+Current versions of gcc and clang both support this.

-This difference only applies to _non-CUDA_ translation units (ie. not `.cu` files) using compilers at least 2 years old.
+This difference only applies to _non-CUDA_ translation units using compilers at least 2 years old.

 This means:

-- All `__half` APIs work in host code in `.cu` files.
+- All `__half` APIs work in both host and device code in `.cu` files.
 - `__half` APIs that perform floating point math will not compile in host code in non-CUDA translation units if an old host compiler is used.
 - The outcome of `__half` calculations on host/device will always be the same.